Barford St Martin: Parish church

 The Church of England parish church of St Martin, in the centre of the village, is a cruciform building with a crossing tower, built mostly in greensand.
 It stands on a man-made earth bank above the Nadder water-meadows.
 The 13th-century chancel is the building's oldest part, although the narrowness of the later nave implies the presence of an earlier building.
 The nave roof is from the 16th century, and the tower (rebuilt in the 15th) carries evidence of a steeper earlier roof.
 The north transept was rebuilt in 1841 to provide a vestry, and in the 20th century a vestibule was added at the west entrance.
 The church was designated as Grade I listed in 1960.

-Inside, monuments include a brass in the south transept to Alis Walker (died 1584) which depicts her with her eleven children.
+Inside, monuments include a monumental brass in the south transept to Alis Walker (died 1584) which depicts her with her eleven children.
 17th-century woodwork in the chancel includes wainscotting, choir stalls, the altar and reredos.
 There are six bells: the four heaviest were cast by William Cockey in the mid-18th century, and the two lighter bells by Mears & Stainbank in 1906.

 A group ministry was established for the area in 1979 and today the parish is part of the Nadder Valley benefice, alongside 14 others.
 At some point the parish was united with neighbouring Burcombe, whose church was declared redundant in 2005.